Employer Plan Rollovers

 If keeping your account at your former employer is permitted, the following questions should be answered:

-a) What total costs do you pay for your account in your former employer's retirement plan?
+What are the total annual costs for your former employer's retirement plan?

-These costs include investment (retail funds) costs, management costs, transaction costs, brokerage costs, custodial fees, and all other fees charged directly or indirectly to you.
+These costs include investment (retail funds) costs, management costs, transaction costs, brokerage costs, custodial fees, and other direct and indirect costs charged to you.

 Your financial situation may have changed since you initially selected the allocation for your employer plan contributions.
 A review of your situation should be matched with your current risk tolerance and expected returns.